mxli417/course-ds-base/README.md

 ## 4. synopsis
 - don't use WOTs in jupyter NBs
-- start from a usable / concise project layout
+- start from a reusable / concise / installable project layout
 - modularize the code into a reusable, package(-able) structure and format
-- use config files rather than hard-coded config
+- use config files rather than hard-coded config & config management tools
 - structurize the POC / model training code into manageable pipeline stages
 - use dvc to track and version trainig data/assets/pipelines
 - use dvc to run and reproduce the pipeline